osiris-indoor/osiris-indoor.github.io/_posts/2016-3-22-Calling-Osisris-Indoor-API.markdown

 }
 {% endhighlight %}

-The structure is quite readable and correspondonds to a corridor in the second level that can be drawn using the coordinates from the collectionPointDTO property.
-Moreover, in your applications you can use diferent border and fill colors depending on the indoor tag value.
+The structure is quite readable and corresponds to a corridor in the second level that can be drawn using the coordinates from the collectionPointDTO property.
+Moreover, in your applications you can use different border and fill colors depending on the indoor tag value.

 [api-docs]:   /api.html
 [mongo-reference]: https://docs.mongodb.org/manual/tutorial/query-documents/